NEONScience/NEON-Data-Skills/_posts/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 ##Hierarchical Structure - A file directory within a file

-THe HDF5 format can  be thought of as a file system contained and described within one single file.
-Think about your computer.
-You probably have a folder or directory structure that keeps your files organized.
-For example, as a scientist, you might have a data directory with some temperature data for multiple field sites that you are working at.
-This temperature data might be collected every minute and summarized on an hourly, daily and weekly basis.
+The HDF5 format can  be thought of as a file system contained and described within one single file.
+Think about the files and folders stored on your computer.
+You might have a data directory with some temperature data for multiple field sites.
+This temperature data is collected every minute and summarized on an hourly, daily and weekly basis.
 Within **ONE** HDF5 file, you can store a similar set of data organized in the same way that you might organize files and folders on your computer.
-However in a HDF5 file, what we call "directories" or "folders" on our computers, are called "groups" and what we call "files" on our computer are called datasets.
+However in a HDF5 file, what we call "directories" or "folders" on our computers, are called `groups` and what we call files on our computer are called `datasets`.

+### 2 Important HDF5 Terms

+* **Group:** A folder like element within an HDF5 file that might contain other groups OR datasets within it.
+* **Dataset:** The actual data contained within the HDF5 file.
+Datasets are often (but don't have to be) stored within groups in the file.

 <figure>
     <a href="{{ site.baseurl }}/images/HDf5/hdf5_structure4.jpg"><img src="{{ site.baseurl }}/images/HDf5/hdf5_structure4.jpg"></a>
-    <figcaption>An examle HDF file structure which contains groups, datasets and associated metadata.</figcaption>
+    <figcaption>An example HDF file structure which contains groups, datasets and associated metadata.</figcaption>
 </figure>

 An HDF5 file containing data, might be structured like this:

-Site One (Group)

-- Temperature data
-	- 1 Minute average
-	- 30 Minute average
-	- 1 Hour average
-	- Weekly average

-Site Two (Group)

-- Temperature data
- 	- 1 Minute average
-	- 30 Minute average
-	- 1 Hour average
-	- Weekly average

 <figure>
     <a href="{{ site.baseurl }}/images/HDf5/hdf5_structure3.jpg"><img src="{{ site.baseurl }}/images/HDf5/hdf5_structure3.jpg"></a>
-    <figcaption>An examle HDF file structure which contains groups, datasets and associated metadata.</figcaption>
+    <figcaption>An example HDF5 file structure containing data for multiple field sites and also containing various datasets (averaged at different time intervals).</figcaption>
 </figure>

-##Examples of Types of Data That can be Stored in One HDF5 File
-HDF5 files can store many different types of data.
-And they can store all of those data in the same place.
-This means that you could store any of the following in one file:

-- Temperature, precipitation and PAR (photosynthetic active radiation) data for a site or for many sites
-- A set of images that cover one or more areas (each image can have specific spatial information associated with it - all in the same file)
-- a multi or hyperspectral spatial dataset that contains thousands of bands.
-- plot data for several sites characerizing insects, vegetation and climate.

-## Compressed & Efficient subsetting
-The HDF5 format is a compressed format.
-This means that the size of all data contained in HDF5 is optimized.
-More powerful is the ability to quickly and efficiently extract parts or subsets of a dataset stored within HDF5.
-Subsetting allows a scientist to efficiently work with very large (gigabytes or more) datasets.

 ##HDF5 is a Self Describing Format

 HDF5 format is self describing.
-This means that each group and dataset can have associated metadata that describes exactly what the data are.
-Using the example above, we might attach information about each site to the file include the X,Y location, and even a site description.
+This means that each file, group and dataset can have associated metadata that describes exactly what the data are.
+Following the example above, we can embed information about each site to the file such as

+* The full name and X,Y location of the site
+* Description of the site
+* Another other documentation of interest.

 Similarly, we might add information describing the sensor used to collect the temperature data.
-We can attach information pertaining to both how the averaging was performed to each dataset within the site group and to describe the time period for which data are available.
+We can attach information about both how the averaging was performed to each dataset within the site group and to describe the time period for which data are available.

-One key benefit of all of this metadata attached to each group and dataset, is that it facilitates automation.
-Using a programming language, like `R` or `Python`, you can grab information from the metadata that you might need to process the data.
+One key benefit of metadata attached to each file, group and dataset, is that it facilitates automation without needing an additional metadata document.
+Using a programming language, like `R` or `Python`, we can grab information from the metadata that we might need to process the data.

 <figure>
     <a href="{{ site.baseurl }}/images/HDf5/hdf5_structure4.jpg"><img src="{{ site.baseurl }}/images/HDf5/hdf5_structure2.jpg"></a>
     <figcaption>HDF5 files are self describing - this means that all elements (the file itself, groups and datasets) can have associated metadata that describes the information contained within the element.</figcaption>
 </figure>

-###Summary
+## Compressed & Efficient subsetting
+The HDF5 format is a compressed format.
+The size of all data contained within HDF5 is optimized which makes the overall file size smaller.
+However, HDF5 files, even when compressed can be quite large given they often contain big data.
+Another powerful attribute of HDF5 is `data slicing`.
+Data slicing refers to extracting particular subsets of a dataset stored within the HDF5 file.
+This means that the entire dataset doesn't have to be read into memory (RAM).
+It allows us to more efficiently work with very large (gigabytes or more) datasets.

+## Heterogeneous Data Storage
+HDF5 files can store many different types of data within in the same file.
+For example, one group may contain a set of datasets to contain integer (numeric) and text (string) formatted data.
+One dataset can also contain heterogeneous information (combining text and numeric data).
+This means that HDF5 can store any of the following (and more) in one file:

+- Temperature, precipitation and PAR (photosynthetic active radiation) data for a site or for many sites
+- A set of images that cover one or more areas (each image can have specific spatial information associated with it - all in the same file)
+- A multi or hyperspectral spatial dataset that contains thousands of bands.
+- Field data for several sites characterizing insects, mammals, vegetation and climate.
+- And more much!

+## Open Format
+The HDF5 format is open and free to use.
+The supporting libraries (and a free viewer), can be downloaded from the <a href="http://www.hdfgroup.org" target="_blank">HDF Group </a> website.
+As such, it has wide support in a host of programs including open source programming languages like `R` and `Python`, commercial programming tools like `Matlab` and `IDL`.
+Spatial data, stored in HDF5 format can be used in GIS and imaging programs including `QGIS`, `ArcGIS`, and `ENVI`.

+## Summary Points - Benefits of HDF5

+- **Self-Describing** The data with an HDF5 file are self describing.
+This allows us to efficiently extract metadata without needing an additional metadata document.
+- **Supporta Heterogeneous Data**: Different types of data can be contained within one HDF5 file.
+- **Supports Large, Complex Data**: HDF5 is a compressed format that is designed to support  large, heterogeneous, and complex datasets.
+- **Supports Data Slicing:** "Data slicing" or extracting portions of the dataset as needed to be used in analysis means large files don't need to be completely read into the computers memory or RAM.
+- **Open Format -  wide support in the many tools**: Because the HDF5 format is open, it is supported by a host of programming languages and tools including open source languages like `R` and `Python` and open GIS tools like `QGIS`.

-In summary, HDF5 files consists of groups (directories) and datasets (files).
-The dataset holds the actual data, but the groups provide structure to that data.
-You'll see what this looks like when we open an HDF5 file in the HDFviewer.
+You'll see what this looks like when [we open an HDF5 file in the HDFviewer]( {{ site.baseurl }}/HDF5/Exploring-Data-HDFView/).

 ##Additional Resources About HDF5